Top 10 Penguin Cards in Yu-Gi-Oh

 Unlike most old cards, Penguin Soldier retains his competitive status even in modern dueling.
 Though he's frail, when flipped, Soldier lets you bounce up to two monsters back to the hand!
 This can remove multiple opposing creatures but can also return your own units to hand, letting you set them again and reuse their flip abilities!

 If you can defend him with cards like "Swords of Revealing Light", Soldier can indefinitely bounce both an opposing unit and himself back to the hand, forming an easy combo that doesn't need tributes or extra deck shenanigans.
-Penguin Soldier offers an excellent removal who has won me several duels throughout the years; fortunately, despite his age and prowess, thanks to reprints he costs just a single dollar!
+Penguin Soldier offers an excellent removal who has won me several duels throughout the years; fortunately, despite his age and prowess, thanks to reprints he costs just a little over a single dollar!

 How to Support Penguin Monsters in Yu-Gi-Oh